konvajs/site/source/docs/performance/Disable_Perfect_Draw.md

-title: Disable Perfect Drawing Tip
+title: HTML5 Canvas Disable Perfect Drawing Tip
 ---

 In some case drawing on canvas has unexpected result.